-Karnak Sound and light show present the dramatic history of Karnak and Thebes.
-The story goes to show the achievements of some great Pharaohs, with poetic descriptions of the treasures of old times.
-During the course of visitors, Pharaohs rise to narrate stories of their exciting lives and the music flowed secretly throughout this ancient city.
-The old voices and the voices of poetry tell visitors about the birth of the Temple of Karnak, the heroic achievements of the pharaohs and the god Amun.
-They are a charming and supernatural experience to listen to the voice and staring at the glorious ruins illuminated during the good presentation.inter
+Karnak Sound and light show narrates the dramatic history of Thebes and Karnak Temple in particular.
+It explains the Pharaohs’ achievements, with poetic descriptions of the ancient glory.
+During the show, Pharaohs rise to narrate stories of their exciting lives as the music flow secretly throughout this ancient city.
+The old voices tell visitors about the birth of the Karnak Temple, along with the heroic achievements of the Pharaohs and god Amun.
+It is an extremely charming experience to hear the interesting stories as you stare at the glorious ruins illuminated during the presentation.

-It is referred to as the largest open-air museum in the world, which is located in Luxor, also known as Thebes in ancient times, a home for some of the most impressive monuments of the ancient world.
-It might be the largest temple built over the human lifetime, Karnak is the joint achievement of several generations of veterans builders.
-Passing through the gates of Luxor, every visitor is amazed by the vast city, which has won immortality through its giant and many monuments and temples of Luxor and Karnak.
-Despite the majority of monuments are ruined, the site remains one of the achievements of the Crown of Ancient Egypt.
-The massive columns used to support the heavy ceilings, but today they are open to the sky.
-With a little imagination, visitors can return to the era of the Pharaohs.
-Over 1300 years, temples were built at Karnak to form a city, full of monuments.
+Known as the largest open-air museum in the world, Karnak Temple is home to many impressive monuments and landmarks.
+It might be the largest temple built throughout history, passing several generations of veterans and builders.
+As you pass through Luxor’s gates, you will be stunned by the vast city, with its memorable monuments and temple.
+Although most of the monuments are ruined, the site remains one of ancient Egypt’s achievements.
+The massive columns used to support the heavy ceilings, but today, they are open to the sky.
+With a little imagination, visitors can go back in time to the Pharaohs’ era.
+Over 1300 years, temples were built at the Karnak to form a city, full of striking monuments.